-This article describes Cumulative Update package 13 (CU13) (build number: 14.0.3048.4 ) for SQL Server 2017.
-This update contains fixes that were released after the initial release of SQL Server 2017.
+This article describes Cumulative Update package 13 (CU13) for SQL Server 2017.
+This update contains fixes that were released after the initial release of SQL Server 2017 and updates the SQL Server and Analysis services components to the following builds:

 This article also provides important information about the following situations: